Ray and Stephanie Lane Professor of Computational Biology

 at

-Our group was established at the University of Illinois at Urbana-Champaign in August 2009 and later moved to Carnegie Mellon in January 2016.
+Our group was established at the University of Illinois at Urbana-Champaign in August 2009 and moved to Carnegie Mellon in January 2016.